TechLabs-Ruhr/students-platform/README.md

 You can search for groups via a filter function.
 For the platform, an account is needed to join groups.

 In this repository, you will find initial implementations of the landing page, the chat function and backend for log in.
 A database based on mostly MySQL is also included.
+We included screenshots of our work and also a brief summary of our [survey](https://umfragen.tu-dortmund.de/index.php/188353?lang=de).

 ## Setup and Run
 Our implementations were done in isolation.
 To test the components, you need to set each up separately.